 Interested in photography from a young age, native-Midwesterner Rebecca Metschke began making landscape images in earnest after moving from the West Coast to New Hampshire in the mid-1990s.
 The Granite State’s geography is richly varied but wonderfully compact.
 You can be shooting colorful skies along the Atlantic at the break of day and then scouting locations in the mountains within the span of just a few hours: a perfect canvas for an outdoor photographer.

-Now living in Southeastern Idaho with both the Tetons and Yellowstone in her backyard, you'll find Rebecca actively photographing both parks, the Greater Yellowstone Ecosystem, the Intermountain West, and the Colorado Plateau in addition to the work she continues to do back East.
+Now living in Eastern Idaho with both the Tetons and Yellowstone in her backyard, you'll find Rebecca actively photographing the Intermountain West and Colorado Plateau in addition to the work she continues to do back East and around the country.

 Copyright Rebecca Metschke